-A severe respiratory distress syndrome can also lead to kidney failure and improper development of other important organs.
-Depending on the severity of the distress, the complications would be different in each newborn.
-It is important to consult your doctor and understand the solution to any complications which the baby is facing.
+Severe respiratory distress syndrome can also lead to kidney failure and improper development of other important organs.
+Depending on the severity, the complications would be different in each newborn.
+It is important to consult your doctor and understand the solution to any complications which the baby may be facing.

-Timely treatment of the condition is of sub-prime importance in this case.
+Timely treatment of the condition is of prime importance in this case.
 Delayed corrective action can lead to further complications as the organs of the baby are devoid of sufficient oxygen.

 Following are the treatments available for babies diagnosed with infant respiratory distress syndrome:

-- Surfactant Replacement Therapy: In cases where the baby lacks sufficient surfactant, this therapy gives them the surfactant through a breathing tube.
+In cases where the baby lacks sufficient surfactant, this therapy gives them the surfactant through a breathing tube.
 This ensures that the surfactant goes into the lungs.
-The drug comes is a powder form and is given to the baby by mixing sterile water to it.
-After this is done, the baby is put o a ventilator to provide extra breathing support.
+The drug comes in powder form and is given to the baby by mixing sterile water with it.
+After this is done, the baby is put on a ventilator to provide extra breathing support.
 Depending on the severity of the syndrome, the doctor will decide the frequency and duration of this procedure.
 This therapy is most effective when started during the first six hours after birth.

-- Oxygen Therapy: In this therapy, oxygen is delivered to the infant’s organs.
-In the absence of sufficient oxygen, the critical organs may not function properly and hence a ventilator is used to administer oxygen to the infant.
+In this therapy, oxygen is delivered to the infant’s organs.
+In the absence of sufficient oxygen, the critical organs may not function properly, and hence, a ventilator is used to administer oxygen to the infant.

-- Continuous Positive Airway Pressure Treatment: In this treatment, a continuous positive airway pressure machine (NCPAP) is used to administer oxygen through the nostrils by placing a small mask on the nose.
-The infant might also receive a more invasive treatment that involves placing a ventilator down in the windpipe which will then breathe for the infant.
+In this treatment, a continuous positive airway pressure machine (NCPAP) is used to administer oxygen through the nostrils by placing a small mask on the nose.
+The infant might also receive a more invasive treatment that involves placing a ventilator down in the windpipe, which will then breathe for the infant.

 The doctor might decide to use medication to reduce the pain which the infant might face while any of the treatment is in progress.
 Consult your doctor to understand which treatment will be apt for your baby and how long will it take the infant to recover from the condition.

-The major cause of respiratory distress syndrome in infants is a premature birth.
-In order to prevent RDS in newborn, it is important to take measures to ensure that the baby is born in time and not prematurely.
+The major cause of respiratory distress syndrome in infants is premature birth.
+In order to prevent it in newborns, it is important to take measures to ensure that the baby is born in time and not prematurely.

-The risk of premature delivery can be reduced by taking consistent and good precautions throughout the prenatal pregnancy period coupled with no consumption of alcohol, illicit drugs, and cigarettes during pregnancy.
+The risk of premature delivery can be reduced by taking consistent and good precautions throughout the pregnancy period, coupled with no consumption of alcohol, illicit drugs, and cigarettes during pregnancy.

 In cases where premature delivery is likely or inevitable, the doctor may administer corticosteroids to the mother.
-This drug is useful for the faster development of the lung and production of surfactant which is highly essential for the proper functioning of infant’s lungs.
+This drug is useful for the faster development of the lung and production of surfactant, which is highly essential for the proper functioning of the infant’s lungs.